8 Must-Visit Destinations In The Mediterranean This Summer

 The tiny, vertiginous island of Ponza is one of the modern-day Romans’ best-kept secrets.
 A mere speck in the Tyrrhenian Sea set between Napoli and Roma, it’s the island where Circe the sorceress is said to have been banished to and seduced Odysseus on his journey home to Ithaca.
 Many are still bewitched by Ponza today, with its simple trattorias, startlingly blue coves, and pleasing lack of five-star hotels.
 Stay at Chiaia di Luna, a low-key but lovely hotel with a knock-out terrace, or gather a group to fill Casa Fontana.

-Read more in our Guide To Ponza.
+Read more in our Guide to Ponza.

 Read more about Liguria in The Secret Stretch Of The Italian Riviera To Visit This Summer.